ELongking/uhpc_moo_gui/README.md

 Only support for regression problem (the classification problem may lead to poor results)

+Everytime one process completed, you need re-open the whole program

 ## Future
 There may be plans for continuous process improvement.